 We pride ourselves in reaching out to others.
 We participate every year with a CROP Walk and all of the five missions of the UCC.
 We have a very active "Care Team" in our church that celebrates joys and shares in concerns of our members.
-Other activities include "Then Feed Just One", "Warming Shelter", School Supply Drive, "Souper Bowl of Caring", "Tree of Love", county food program, mission sewing and a "wheat" project.
+Other activities include "Warming Shelter", School Supply Drive, "Tree of Love", county food programs, various Orphan Grain Train projects, "Laila Mae's House" (human trafficking) and Water Project.